 Your claims adjuster may also be lower on the rung than you might realize.
 They sometimes have a certain maximum amount that’s lower than the insurance company’s maximum.
 In these cases, they’ll have to consult with a higher-up to verify the amount payable to you, giving you more time to speak with your lawyer and cement your case.

 They may try to rush you, but as long as you file a lawsuit on your claim within the statute of limitations, you have the right to take your time.
-Don’t just sit on your claim, of course, but don’t be fooled by their claims of “limited-time.”
+Don’t just sit on your claim, of course, but don’t be fooled by their claims of “limited time.”
 You have as much time as you need.

 Remember, you are the one who got in the accident.
-You are always the expert in the room, and holding firm in that knowledge will give you a world of advantage in negotiations.
+You are always the expert in the room, and holding firm to that knowledge will give you a world of advantage in negotiations.
 The claims process can make you feel helpless, which is where having an attorney at your back can be essential to keeping you motivated and giving you the legal jargon you may need to process your claim.

 Most insurance companies start by requesting images of the car to assess the amount of property damage.
 However, some prefer to send out an adjuster in person to look at the car and decide whether it’s still drivable or completely totaled.